Documentation Index

 Enabled / disabled

 A flag marked as disabled always returns its default value, regardless of rollout configuration or targeting rules.
-The reason code returned is STATIC.
+The reason code returned isSTATIC.

-Disabling a flag is the fastest way to globally turn off a feature — no code change, no deployment.
+Disabling a flag is the fastest way to globally turn off a feature.
+No code change, no deployment.
 The updated snapshot reaches SDKs within the next polling cycle (typically under two minutes).

 Disabled flags are excluded from the snapshot entirely.
-The SDK treats them as not found and returns the caller-supplied default with reason FLAG_NOT_FOUND.
-For boolean flags the effect is identical since both paths return false.
+The SDK treats them as not found and returns the caller-supplied default with reason

-- The flag is not found in the snapshot (flag disabled, not yet created, or wrong environment)
+The default value is what the SDK returns when:- The flag is not found in the snapshot (flag disabled, not yet created, or wrong environment)

 - No targeting rule matches and no rollout is configured